-Robert Marx, 74, said he shot the dog in the Mount Airy park April 2 because it was attacking his dog.
+Robert Marx, 74, said he shot the dog in the Westwood park April 2 because it was attacking his dog.

 Marx allegedly shot the pit bull mix in the back with a Ruger 9mm semi automatic handgun.